FreifunkBremen/yanic/docs/docs/configuration.md

     A bucket has to be set in buckets and buchet_default otherwise yanic would panic.

 !!! warning
-    yanic do NOT prune node's data (so please setup it in InfluxDB2 setup).
+    yanic does NOT prune node's data (so please set up data retention in InfluxDB2 setup).

     We highly recommend to setup e.g. [Data retention](https://docs.influxdata.com/influxdb/v2/reference/internals/data-retention/) in your InfluxDB2 server per measurements.